ETHZ-DT-Class/vnc-docker/docs/vnc-docker_README.md

 ##  2) Different ways to connect and develop on your Duckiebot

 #### ***IMPORTANT***: **you need to be connected to the same network as the Duckiebot, using the same WiFi network or an Ethernet cable**.
 To add new networks to the Duckiebot, follow the instructions in the [Duckietown Manual](https://docs.duckietown.com/daffy/opmanual-duckiebot/debugging_and_troubleshooting/network_config/index.html#add-wi-fi-networks-without-reinitializing-the-sd-card).
-A first WiFi network is already configured on the Duckiebot for the *autolab5* network (password: quackquack) of the shared Duckietown space in room ML K31, but you can add more WiFi networks.
+A first WiFi network is already configured on the Duckiebot for the *autolab5* network of the shared Duckietown space in room ML K31, but you can add more WiFi networks.
 Otherwise, you can connect to the Duckiebot with an Ethernet cable.

 ---